timbuethe/jquery-assert/README.md

 jquery-assert
 =============

-jQuery assert, let's you add assertions, to make sure your selectors find elements or match an expected number of elements.
+jQuery assert, let's you add assertions to your jQuery code, to make sure your selectors find elements or match an expected number of elements.
 Here are some examples:

 Make sure, one or more elements were found, before calling the next function:
 ```javascript